joachimruhs/mymap/Documentation/AdministratorManual/Index.rst

 Known problems
 ^^^^^^^^^^^^^^

+*No map loaded - ReferenceError: $ is not defined*

+Make sure, you have loaded the jQuery on top of the page.
+This can be done with the constant editor of TYPO3 and the mymap category (plugin.tx_mymap.view.includejQueryCore).

 Do not use double quotes in fields, which are shown in the infoWindows, because this will break the javascript.